akuyper/L01-deep-learning1/README.md

 #### Exercise 1
 Recreate the example provided in Section 2.1 (pg 25 - 29).
 See the [notebook](https://jjallaire.github.io/deep-learning-with-r-notebooks/notebooks/2.1-a-first-look-at-a-neural-network.nb.html) provided by the author.

+Alternatively, students are welcome to work through the example provided on the [Keras in RStudio website](https://keras.rstudio.com/).

 <br><br>

 #### Exercise 2
 Recreate the example provided in Section 3.4 (pg 59 - 69).
 See the [notebook](https://jjallaire.github.io/deep-learning-with-r-notebooks/notebooks/3.4-classifying-movie-reviews.nb.html) provided by the author.

-Alternatively, students are welcome to work through the example provided on the (Keras in RStudio website)[https://keras.rstudio.com/].

 <br><br>